alkasyou/100devs-calculator/README.md

 # 🔢 #100Devs Push Project001: Calculator

-### Goal: Build a Simple Calculator using JS OOP best practices
+### Goal: Build a Simple Calculator using JS OOP best practices add

 ### What it should look like: